← Back to Trip Hub

 Tuesday

 A full sweep of West Maui's best — start with geyser views at Nakalele Blowhole on the rugged north coast, then loop back for breakfast at the legendary Gazebo before a long stretch at Napili Bay.
-The afternoon wraps up with a quick stop at ʻĪao Valley State Park and a wander through the charming streets of Wailuku.
+After a farm-fresh lunch at Fork & Salad in Lahaina (and a snorkel-gear pickup at Auntie Snorkel), the afternoon takes in ʻĪao Valley State Park and a wander through the charming streets of Wailuku, before the day wraps with a clifftop sunset dinner at Merriman's Kapalua (6:30 PM, confirmed).

 ☀️Breakfast